zydou/arti/crates/otlp-file-exporter/README.md

 # otlp-file-exporter

-This crate implements a OpenTelemetry exporter for writing [OTLP] JSON files to disk.
+This crate implements an OpenTelemetry exporter for writing [OTLP] JSON files to disk.

 This at some point will be [implemented upstream], at which point this crate will be deprecated,